Our Featured Project

 Each Powerwall has a 6.4 kWh energy storage capacity, which is all that’s necessary to power most homes during the evening using the electricity the solar panels generate during the day.
 If your home needs more power, multiple batteries can be installed.
 How does it work?
 According to Tesla’s site, “A typical Powerwall system includes solar panels, an inverter for converting electricity between direct current and alternating current, a meter for measuring battery charge, and in backup applications, a secondary circuit that powers key appliances.
 Which components are required depends on how you use your home battery.”
 The solar panels collect sunlight and convert it into electricity.
 This charges the Powerwall battery, but the battery can also draw energy from the utility grid.
 An inverter takes the direct current electricity provided by the solar panels, grid, and Powerwall and turns it into the alternating current your home uses to power your lights, appliances, etc. This may sound bulky, but the system is actually quite sleek.
 For a more detailed description of the Tesla Powerwall battery and how it works, click here.

 Essentially what having the Powerwall does for residents is give them a reliable, economical, sustainable way to power their homes, even during outages.
-Being on the coast, NC and SC see threatening weather often throughout the year.
+Being on the coast, North Carolinians see threatening weather often throughout the year.
 As a Tesla Energy Certified Installer, Yes Solar Solutions is able to give homeowners peace of mind.
 By planning ahead, homeowners can feel stable year-round knowing they have a battery backup system in place that’s always working for them, no matter what.